-The Canon SX70 HS may not be the most impressively built camera we’ve ever seen, but it isn’t built cheaply either and perfectly fits under the requirements one would have for a device of its class.
+The Canon SX70 HS may not be the most impressively built camera unlike the Samsung NX500 which is well built but, it wasn’t built cheaply.
+It actually perfectly fits under the requirements one would have for a device of its class.
 We wouldn’t advise you to drop it often or two use it under extreme weather (since it isn’t officially sealed from the effects of rain, dust, heat or cold nor is it made out of magnesium or aluminum) but we still wouldn’t worry too much about its ability to stand the test of time and remain perfectly functional after many years of heavy usage.
 It’s easy to notice that a lot of care has been put into creating a tightly assembled plastic body and responsive and tactile controls, but that particular decision has also been made to keep the overall weight down to a reasonable level.
 Even though it’s more advanced than its predecessor in almost every way, the SX70 HS is lighter and easier to manage after a long day of shooting and you’ll certainly want to carry it much more often with you on your travels or even casual walks or trips to the nearest park.
 This camera will also be a pleasure to work with for those who have used one of Canon’s products from the PowerShot line up and even one of their DSLRs because of its familiar user interface and the classic control scheme which includes all the important dials and buttons you would ever need, but the lack of a touch-sensitive LCD screen will make it a little more difficult to operate and get a grasp of for those people who are used to their smartphones being their primary tools for taking photos or recording videos, but on the flip side, it should motivate you, even more, to learn about your new camera and all of its important controls (since the method of using physical buttons is still the preferred one for the majority of photographers out there despite the fact that the touchscreens are more reliable than ever in these modern times).

 Now, keeping up with the tradition, let us see what exact features are included on the SX70 HS and its body.
 The front of the device holds the focus assist lamp and the centerpiece of the entire camera, the optically stabilized 21-1365mm lens, but also some additional things like the control ring, a lens hood/filter adapter thread, the Framing Assist-Seek and the Framing Assist-Lock buttons and also the zoom button.
 The aforementioned Framing Assist buttons are very interesting additions by themselves; the Seek button can be used to improve your composition when you’re zoomed in to your subject by zooming out, placing a white frame around that subject (helping you get a better view of the framing you’ll get while you’re shooting at the telephoto range and also allowing you to change the subject more quickly) and zooming back in when you release the button while the Lock one has been programmed to help you keep your point of interest in the center of your frame when you find yourself using the longer end of the zoom range by using the built-in image stabilization technology and trying to correct your hand movement which becomes quite apparent in these types of shooting scenarios and could otherwise leave you with a blurry photo or a poorly framed one.
 Moving on to the sides of the Canon SX70 HS, the left one is where you’ll find the external microphone jack, while the right one houses the remote switch port, as well as the HDMI and the USB ports.
 The top of the camera is where the stereo microphones and the pop-up flash units are located (although one thing is missing and that is the standard hotshoe port that would allow you to connect an external flash unit), as well as the Wi-Fi, On/Off and the shutter buttons (it also holds the zoom lever) and also the main mode dial (it will allow you to switch between different shooting modes and also create custom ones thanks to the included C1 and the C2 profiles) and also the main control dial.
 The tripod socket and the memory card/battery pack compartment can be found on the bottom of the camera, as is the case with most of the devices of this type.